 - Restart Warzone, and try again

-- If all else fails, you might decide it's worth uninstalling then reinstalling the game, as a last resort.
+- If all else fails, you might decide it's worth uninstalling and then reinstalling the game, as a last resort.

 In the majority of cases, at least one of these fixes will work.
 But if nothing seems to be effective, and you have made sure all your equipment is working properly, you can consider contacting Activision for additional support.

-Why is my Warzone Mic Not Working?
+Why Is My Warzone Mic Not Working?

 There are several possible causes for a voice chat issue.
 As the solutions above suggest, some are hardware related, such as a problem with a connection, or something not working properly.
 Many problems can be fixed by making sure you have all the correct settings in place.
 And occasionally, a software issue will be responsible for your inability to communicate with your teammates.